PLangHQ/plang/Documentation/blogs/Messaging.md

 - get the public address for message, write to %publicAddress%
 - write out 'Your address is: %publicAddress%'
-- listen to message from 'npub...', on new message call ProcessMessage, content goes into %message%
+- listen to message from 'npub...', on new message call ProcessMessage, content of goes into %message%

 ProcessMessage
 - write out 'Message from phone: %message%'